forestgrape/coronavirus/3_medical/covid19.md

 ## Appendix
 > #### Personal Covid Experience
 > I likely had Covid-19 myself in early to mid March 2020 when temperatures were freezing cold in my living place back then at 1400 meters altitude.
 The initial experience was very different from a common respiratory disease and so diagnosis was not obvious: 1) lack of respiratory symptoms - not a single cough if I recall correctly, 2) the supposed low prior probability according to the official prevalence and 3) I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for about two days.
 Soon the initial symptoms faded and I felt fit again.
-I went for some cross country skiing and much more intense than planned since three quarters were through deep snow.
-The sport session went well by itself, but it turned out to have been a bad idea: The following days some chills started and accompanied by a temperature increase, up to 36.x from my normal 35 degrees.
+I went for some cross country ski session which was more intense than planned since three quarters were through deep snow.
+The sport session went well by itself, but the coronaviruses likely used the opportunity: The following days some chills started and accompanied by a temperature increase, up to 36.x from my normal 35 degrees.
 But since I didn't record the temperature systematically before, the temperature measurements of 36.x degrees were calming instead of ringing the bells.
 Later the temperature further increased to 37.x accompanied by a strange sticky feeling in the chest; at this point I started to consider Covid as likely.
-> Counting everything up it likely was Covid-19 and the sports session likely gave the viruses the opportunity to spread within the lungs.
-Noteworthy too: The day before the first symptoms was long and rather stressful, so the immune system likely wasn't prepared well to control the viruses initially.
+> Counting everything up it likely was Covid-19.
+Noteworthy: The day before the first symptoms was long and rather stressful, so the immune system likely wasn't prepared well to control the viruses initially.
 Immune response was still timely though: Less than twelve hours after the likely infection event (someone repeatedly coughing about 4 meters away in the same room and I was there about an hour and a half) the initial strange feeling started.